 The winter is a little more tricky.
 The thermostat should be set around 50 degrees to keep appliances and pipes from freezing.
 The worst way to end a vacation is to come home to a flooded basement or frozen dishwasher.

-For every degree a thermostat is raised during the summer, a homeowner will save 2-3 percent on his or her electricity bill.
-If a thermostat usually set for a steady temperature of 72 degrees is raised to 90, then, at a minimum, this will result in a 32% savings on the electric bill for that period of time.
+For every degree a thermostat is raised during the summer, a homeowner can save 2-3 percent on his or her electricity bill.
 If the home has a programmable thermostat that can be adjusted by date, then it can be set to change the temperature the day of arrival, so the family will come home to a comfortable household.

 The only caveat to this is in the case of pets.
 If your family is going on a vacation of several weeks, your animals should either be boarded or an arrangement should be made with a friend to care for the animals daily, including feeding, watering, and walking (if necessary).
 If the pets are left in the home, then the temperature should not be set so high or low that it will cause them unnecessary discomfort.
 Your veterinarian will be able to advise a homeowner what household temperature will keep the pets safe while conserving energy.

-The water heater is one of those appliances that people don't think about on a regular basis.
+This is one of those appliances people don't think about on a regular basis.
 It sits in a out-of-the-way part of the house (usually the basement or attic) heating your water, and you only remember it when the water runs cold during a long shower.
 It's also easy to forget about when leaving on a vacation.

 Before heading to the airport, shut off the circuit breaker to the water heater.
 If you have a gas heater, turn the gas valve off to be safe.
 Upon returning home, the hot water tap should be allowed to run before the power and gas are turned on to make sure the water tank isn't empty.
 It can damage the unit if the tank is heated without any water in it.